MicrosoftDocs/learn/learn-pr/data-ai-cert/transform-data-with-azure-stream-analytics/includes/4-configure-job-input.md

 Let's use an Azure Blob store as the input.
 Recall that Azure Blob Storage has three aspects to it:

 - A storage account to provide the globally unique namespace in Azure
-- A container which acts like a folder
+- A container that acts like a folder
 - The blob itself, which is similar to a file in a file system

 Let's start by creating an Azure Blob Storage account.